HeapsIO/heaps-doc/DomKit.md

 DomKit is a library that can be used together with Heaps to create complex UI and integrate custom 2D components into it.

-You should get install it first using:
+You should install it first using:

 `haxelib git domkit https://github.com/HeapsIO/domkit.git`

 You can then add it to your project libraries with `-lib domkit` (together with `-lib heaps`)

-You can see compile and run the corresponding [Heaps Sample](https://github.com/HeapsIO/heaps/blob/master/samples/Domkit.hx)
+You can see, compile and run the corresponding [Heaps Sample](https://github.com/HeapsIO/heaps/blob/master/samples/Domkit.hx)

 # Using Heaps Components

-In order to use Domkit to create a heaps components, you simply need to implements `h2d.domkit.Object` and define your document in the `SRC` static as the following sample shows:
+In order to use DomKit to create a Heaps components, you simply need to implements `h2d.domkit.Object` and define your document in the `SRC` static as the following sample shows:

 ```haxe
 class SampleView extends h2d.Flow implements h2d.domkit.Object {